junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

     application layer,
     Database layer.

-Develop Distributed system, it doesn't mean you need to engage with the entire world's distributed system's complexity to make it usable!
+Develop Distributed system, it does not mean you need to engage with the entire world's distributed system's complexity to make it usable!
 DS: It's a engineering problem and theory problem.

 **Challenges with DS:**
-    1. neet to scale
+    1. need to scale
     2. problems not fit to single machine ( more data/more volumes of user/more computations)
-    3. Failure torlenance (system need to survive a certain amount of failure)
+    3. Failure tolerance (system need to survive a certain amount of failure)
-    Scaling and failure torlenance make each other harder!
+    Scaling and failure tolerance make each other harder!

 **Real world: Face the conflict, need to balance the 2 things, which of them they care more!**